elhaw/c-how-to-program/README.md

   Version: Neon.2 Release (4.6.2)
 * compiler version is gcc 4.9.1

+* if console output appears in wrong order add this call after the main of your code and before any output:

+                               setvbuf (stdout, NULL, _IONBF, 0);

 ## Feel free to:

 - submit your suggestions at: https://github.com/elhaw/C-How-to-program/issues